Valneva's half-year loss narrows on strong travel vaccine demand

 ($1 = 0.9403 euros)

-(Reporting by Stéphanie Hamel and Gaëlle Sheehan in Gdansk; Editing by Milla Nissi)
+(Reporting by Stéphanie Hamel and Gaëlle Sheehan in Gdansk; Editing by Milla Nissi and Sharon Singleton)

 ((stephanie.hamel@thomsonreuters.com))